-Our share-based compensation expenses consist of various forms of share-based compensation we have historically issued to our employees and consultants, as well as share-based compensation issued to employees, directors and service providers under our 2005 long-term incentive plan.
-We allocate such share-based compensation expenses to applicable cost of revenues and expense categories as related services are performed.
-See note 14 to our consolidated financial statements.
+Our share-based compensation expenses consist of various forms of share-based compensation that we have historically issued to our employees and consultants, as well as share-based compensation issued to employees, directors and service providers under our 2005 long-term incentive plan.
+We allocate such share-based compensation expenses to the applicable cost of revenues and expense categories as related services are performed.
+See note 15 to our consolidated financial statements.
 Historically our share-based compensation practice comprised grants of (i) bonus shares to employees, (ii) nonvested shares to employees, (iii) treasury shares to employees and (iv) shares to non-employees.
-We committed to pay a bonus to our employees in respect of their service provided in 2004 and the ten months ended October 31, 2005, which was satisfied through a grant of RSUs on December 30, 2005.
+We committed to pay a bonus to our employees in respect of their services provided in 2004 and the ten months ended October 31, 2005, which was satisfied through a grant of RSUs on December 30, 2005.
 We accrued share-based compensation expenses of approximately \$4.1 million and \$3.6 million in 2004 and the ten months ended October 31, 2005, respectively, in connection with this commitment.
-We have also adopted a long-term incentive plan in October 2005 which permits the grant of options or RSUs to our employees, directors and service providers.
-We granted additional RSUs on December 30, 2005 to our employees and directors and again on September 29, 2006 to our employees.
-See "-Critical Accounting Policies-Share-Based Compensation" for further discussion of the accounting of such expenses.
+We also adopted a long-term incentive plan in October 2005 which permits the grant of options or RSUs to our employees, directors and service providers.
+We granted additional RSUs on December 30, 2005 to our employees and directors and again on September 29, 2006 and September 26, 2007 to our employees.
+Share-based compensation expenses recorded under the long-term incentive plan totaled \$2.8 million, \$14.5 million and \$20.1 million in 2005, 2006 and 2007, respectively.
+See "-Critical Accounting Policies and Estimates-Share-Based Compensation" for further discussion of the accounting of such expenses.